 That decision was mine

 Have you seen the documentary Dig!?
 If you haven’t, and if you like music, which you doubtlessly do if you’re reading this, then I recommend you watch it.
 Its subject is the trials and tribulations of bands The Brian Jonestown Massacre and The Dandy Warhols from the mid ‘90s through to the early 2000s.
 I was done with The Dandy Warhols but had heard nothing by The Brian Jonestown Massacre, and so I bought the double compilation album Tepid Peppermint Wonderland: A Retrospective which gathers together 38 tracks spanning a period of nine years.
 The Brian Jonestown’ sound is various but can be categorised roughly into three parts: melodic folk-rock numbers, like Servo, Prozac v Heroin, Nevertheless; tripped out psychedelia of the kind you hear on Anemone or Whoever You Are; and, especially early on, a kind of lo-fi take on shoegaze.
 Evergreen is from the band’s first album, Methodrone, and sounds like Slowdive jamming with Yo La Tengo.
-The common thread running through their work is lead singer and multi-instrumentalist Anton Newcombe, who comes across as some sort of malevolent genius.
-He wears both his heart and his influences on his sleeve.
-But his obsession with the 1960s is not parodic; making use of 12 string guitars, tablas and sitars does not exempt ingenuity.
+The common thread running through their work is lead singer and multi-instrumentalist Anton Newcombe, who comes across as some sort of malevolent genius who wears both his heart and his influences on his sleeve.
+However, his obsession with the 1960s is not parodic; making use of 12 string guitars, tablas and sitars does not exempt ingenuity.
 “The Beatles were for sale.
 I give it away,” Newcombe tells us 20 minutes into Dig!.
-You can be cynical towards that but it’s not the sentiment of someone interested in pastiche.
+You can be cynical towards that, but it’s not the sentiment of someone interested in pastiche.

 I used to listen to a taped copy of Bizarro during my second year at university.
 I’d got rid of all my old cassettes by now and didn’t have anything to play them on anyway.
-Cue Bizarro, completely remastered and repackaged, with 7 bonus tracks and extensive sleevenotes, on compact disc.
+Cue Bizarro, completely remastered and repackaged with seven bonus tracks and extensive sleevenotes, on compact disc.
 This time around it was the tune What Have I said Now? that caught my ear – specifically the moment when, after chugging along in F (with transient forays into A#, A and C), it crashes into E after the second verse.
 The lyrics are up there with Gedge's best.
 If I hadn’t just quoted The Young Knives a few paragraphs back, I’d have shared some with you.